PatNei/Bsc-Sign-Language-Recon/Documents/weekly_meeting.md

     - How would it work in the frontend
     - How would we process an extra dimension for the landmarks (a period of time (video))
     - How long should a video be
     - Probably start to move away from using the book examples for our project

-### Where do you need help from Veronika?
+### Where do you need help from Amelia?
 - Any books you can recommend besides the ones we are already using.
 - Any tips from going from processing static image data, to video data.

 ### What are the agreements after this meeting? (to fill in after the meeting)
 - Show confusion matrix
 - Begin writing project
--